My Best Tips to Master the Discussion in the VCE French Oral Exam

 Few extra tips to help you contextualise your topic:

-Identify and Use Your Keywords: Your keywords are the backbone of your topic presentation.
+Identify and use your keywords: Your keywords are the backbone of your topic presentation.
 They carry the main ideas and help you structure your responses naturally.
 Make sure they all appear in the first few minutes of your presentation!

-Test Your Introduction In English: A great way to check whether your introduction is clear is to test it in English first.
+Test your introduction in English: A great way to check whether your introduction is clear is to test it in English first.
 Try explaining your topic in one minute to a friend or family member.
 If they look confused or ask “Wait, what do you mean?”, you probably need to add more context.
 If they understand it easily, your structure is clear enough to translate smoothly into French.

-At First, Focus On Simplicity: Don't get into all the details and subtleties of your topic straight away.
+At first, focus on simplicity: Don't get into all the details and subtleties of your topic straight away.
 First, introduce it as if you were explaining it to a 10 years old.

 2. Prioritise Clarity Over Complexity